 Here is another example.
 Let’s say there’s a multi-dwelling unit with a building management system.
 This property features technologies that talk to one another.
 Mechanical systems, electrical systems, security, surveillance, the lighting of public spaces.
 Again, their value increases exponentially because they can talk to a central hub, and they can be controlled remotely using a single centralized platform.

-Building managers can further increase the value of the BMS through integration with room controls, like lighting, C02 sensors, room climate, “door ajar” warnings, etc. The value of the building management system increases because room-level technology can be incorporated into the larger BMS control center.
+And thanks to BACnet, Building managers can further increase the value of the BMS through integration with room controls, like lighting, C02 sensors, room climate, “door ajar” warnings, etc. The value of the building management system increases because room-level technology can be incorporated into the larger BMS control center.

 The BMS system sends the message, “I see you”, and IoT devices respond, “I am here”.